JoseZalez/Houdini-scripts/OPENCL.md

 Welcome to the world of OpenCL.

-OpenCL in houdini can take advantage of processing data much faster than vex or compiled sops on c++.
+OpenCL in houdini can take advantage of processing data much faster than vex or compiled c++ sops.

 The main takeaway is that you need to prepare the inputs and error feedback couldnt be worse sometimes.